Virial theorem for rigidly rotating matter: Virial theorem

-Here, $Z(\lambda)$ is the scaled partition function, obtained from the definition \rf{PartN} by scaling each of the extensive quantities appearing in the argument of $Z$ (for example, $V \rightarrow e^{3\lambda}V$ or $L \rightarrow e^{\lambda}L$).
 This shows that the scaling property of the thermodynamic partition function is encoded in the general identity given in \rf{GenP}, which holds for a system in global equilibrium possessing the maximal number of Poincaré charges and various matter charges, within renormalizable non-gauge field theories with spin $\leq1$.
 The implications of this identity, in the context of different solutions to the global Killing condition \rf{KillCon}, are discussed in the next section.